aliencube/AzureFunctions.Extensions/docs/openapi.md

 * `OpenApi__Info__License__Url`: License URL. eg. http://opensource.org/licenses/MIT
 * `OpenApi__ApiKey`: API Key of the endpoint that renders the Open API document.

+> **NOTE**: In order to deploy Azure Functions v1 to Azure, the `AzureWebJobsScriptRoot` **MUST** be specified in the app settings section; otherwise it will throw an error that can't find `host.json`.
+Local debugging is fine, though.
+For more details, please visit [this page](https://docs.microsoft.com/bs-latn-ba/azure/azure-functions/functions-app-settings#azurewebjobsscriptroot).

 ## Decorators ##